 The Logistics industry is witnessing an unprecedented change as new entrants are shaking up the sector and customer expectations are higher than ever.
 To stay in the competition companies are aggressively embracing digitization as new technologies are enabling greater efficiency and collaborative working models.
-According to a whitepaper published by World Economic Forum on Digital Transformation of Industries, there is $1.5 trillion of value at stake for logistics players and a further $2.4 trillion worth of societal benefits as a result of digital transformation of the industry up until 2025.
+According to a whitepaper published by World Economic Forum on Digital Transformation of Industries, there is $1.5 trillion of value at stake for logistics players and a further $2.4 trillion worth of societal benefits as a result of digital transformation of the logistics industry up until 2025.
 But only 24% stated they have automated processes to improve the visibility of order and shipment status as per the survey of manufacturing and logistics executives by Industry Week.
 This clearly shows that manual processes are holding back the ability to handle business growth and the associated transaction volume in the logistics industry even as the sector benefitted from the advent of ERP Supply Chain Management modules.

 While automated vehicles and IoT are quickly adopted by the industry, Intelligent automation is gaining traction more than ever.
 Let’s review together some of the areas where the exponential technologies can do wonders in the sector.

 Inventory control is the core of Supply Chain.
 Inventory levels need to be monitored by manufacturers and suppliers in order to see if they have enough inventory to meet customer demands.
 Scheduling replenishments also require continuous monitoring as warehouse space availability also need to be investigated.
 We can leverage BOTs to regularly check vehicle tracking systems and websites and retrieve the inventory status.
 BOTs can be configured to match the data to the original order in warehouse management system for better tracking and faster responses to customer inquiries.
 If the stock is at the certain level, replenishment orders can be triggered by the BOTs